Turn your endurance nutrition into a picnic to improve results - and enjoyment - overnight

 Clearly both of these things would be ridiculous.

-Endurance is hard, don't make it harder by forcing down foods you hate
+Endurance is tough, don't make it tougher by forcing down fuel you don't enjoy

-Not that this stops just about every other sports nutrition company out there advising just that, with some maniacal focus on the number of calories and zero focus on the end user's actual enjoyment.
+Not that this stops way too many sports nutrition companies advising just that, with myopic focus on calories in with zero focus on your actual enjoyment.

 Just because you're racing, eating didn't suddenly change.
 It's still eating.

-And it should still be enjoyable, so enjoyable that it lifts your experience and powers you up with fuel and delight, as opposed to grimly focusing on the fuel side while leaving all the fun at home so you grimace your way through hours of pain, with an added side dish of pain courtesy of your monotonous nutrition.
+And it should still be enjoyable, so enjoyable that it lifts your experience and powers you up with fuel and delight, as opposed to grimly focusing on the fuel side and leaving the enjoyment part behind.

 Because even chilling out at home, you're not going to want the exact same thing for every meal, snack and bite throughout the day.